 Mad Monkey Media has a knack for designing business signage and vehicle wraps, but on top of that also choosing the right media materials to complete any application.
 Whether it’s a truck wrap or wall decal or outdoor banner, our goal is to take your brand and build signage to extend brand awareness that goes beyond just the sign itself.

-We have complete understanding of all business signage, moving billboard design requirements and visibility goals
+We have a complete understanding of all business signage, moving billboard design requirements, and visibility goals

 With your timely response to our email drafts, the design process is typically completed within 2-5 business days.
-Production of your artwork after final proof approval and can take 3-7 business days depending on the project ordered.
+After final proof approval, production of your artwork can take 3-7 business days, depending on the project ordered.

 Here’s a quick list:

 **However, it’s important to remember that the templates are sometimes not exact to the vehicle.
 Almost every template has it’s little incorrect nuances to it.
-This means that before the wrap is printed sometimes minor adjustments to the layout may need to be made in order to avoid certain installation issues.
+This means that before the wrap is printed, sometimes minor adjustments to the layout may need to be made to avoid certain installation issues.

 First off, the best thing to decide upon is what type of wrap you actually need.
-As much as we LOVE to complete full head-to-toe wraps they aren’t always necessary.
-That’s whey we offer quarter and partial/half wraps as well.
-This is where we wrap only certain parts of the vehicle or wrap just the front or rear end of the vehicle.
+As much as we LOVE to complete full head-to-toe wraps, they aren’t always necessary.
+That’s why we offer quarter and partial/half wraps as well.
+This is where we wrap only certain parts of the vehicle or wrap just the vehicle’s front or rear end.
 This will ALWAYS be decided upon ahead of time before the wrap design process even begins.

-Your brand is the message, period.
-The brand should always be the primary message for a vehicle wrap, unless you have national brand recognition.
-For small businesses trying to make an impact, the message should always reiterate the brand that the target audience will recognize.
+Your brand is the message period.
+The brand should always be the primary message for a vehicle wrap unless you have national brand recognition.
+For small businesses trying to impact, the message should always reiterate the brand that the target audience will recognize.

 A design mockup is provided every time and is ideal to show how the design could look in real life.
 The design and all design components are sized according to the order specifications to ensure everything is proportionate in relationship to the actual size.